Sawgoek

-Sawveh ("etched script", //θaːu˨˦weː˧//) refers to some 140 individual symbols inscribed on stonework, pottery, and bronzeworks excavated in western Guangxi, dating from the late Neolithic to the Bronze Age, the earliest examples being contemporary with the Shang dynasty (1600-1046 BCE) in the North China Plain.
+Sawveh ("etched script", /za/) refers to some 140 individual symbols inscribed on stonework, pottery, and bronzeworks excavated in western Guangxi, dating from the late Neolithic to the Bronze Age, the earliest examples being contemporary with the Shang dynasty (1600–1046 BCE) in the North China Plain.
 The glyphs bear some semblance to the glyphs of the Hemudu culture, Wucheng culture, Maqiao ruins (stratum V), Taihu Late Neolithic, and other Old Yue ruins in Guangdong.
 Some scholars suggest that these inscriptions are characteristic of an undeciphered logographic writing system or proto-writing, but this is disputed due to the lack of evidence of complete phrases.

-As Chinese cultural influence spread through the Lingnan region from the Qin dynasty (221-206 BCE) onwards, the Chinese script came to dominate the region.
-From the Tang (618-907 CE) and Song dynasties (960-1279 CE) onwards, a script for the Zhuang languages based on Chinese characters called sawndip ("raw script", //θaːu˨˦ɗip//) came into use.
+As Chinese cultural influence spread through the Lingnan region from the Qin dynasty (221–206 BCE) onwards, the Chinese script came to dominate the region.
+From the Tang (618–907 CE) and Song dynasties (960–1279 CE) onwards, a script for the Zhuang languages based on Chinese characters called sawndip ("raw script", /za/) came into use.